Pte

 My story

 Benjamin Akroyd was the son of Thomas and Annie Akroyd.
-He was born about 1896 in Todmorden, West Yorkshire, England, United Kingdom.
-He worked as a bob miner.
-He continued to live there until he enlisted in the British Army in Rochdale, Great Manchester, England, United Kingdom.
-He had four sisters: Florence Akroyd (born about 1898), Jessie Akroyd (born about 1899 and died in 1914), Annie Eliza Akroyd (born about 1901) and Clara Akroyd (born about 1903) He worked as a ‘doffer’.
-During the war, Benjamin fought in 1/6th Battalion Lancashire Fusiliers Regiment (125th Brigade, 42nd (East Lancashire) Division).
+He was born around 1896 in Todmorden, West Yorkshire.
+He worked as a bobber.
+Benjamin enlisted in the British Army and belonged to the 1/6th Battalion Lancashire Fusiliers Regiment (125th Brigade, 42nd (East Lancashire) Division).

 Sources 4